open-ecosystem-federation/ecosystem-toolkit/docs/technical-specification.md

 The default mechanism will be the contact points associated with the Event Producer (or Owning Entity).
 Every Event includes the identity of the entity that generated the assertion being made in the role of the Event Producer.
 The Registry enforces compliance with the requirement to associate entities in the role of Event Producer with contact points.

 Albeit clumsy, the default approach to de-referencing is therefore to ask the entity that created the node.
 However, it is **best practice** for the Event Producer to associate another identifier with the node identifier.
 This additional identifier uniquely identifies the node within the architecture of the Event Producer / External Feed.
-Alternatively, Event Producers may associate the node identifier with a URL that can be resolved and de-referenced directly.
+Alternatively, Event Producers may associate the node identifier with a URI that can be resolved and de-referenced directly.

 A given Ecosystem **may** choose to specify the ability to resolve the identity of 'things' as a requirement, so that the knowledge base over which they collaborate can _always_ be resolved and de-referenced to information held _outside_ of the ecosystem.